TBeijen/tbnl-hugo/content/post/2017-04-03-taming-pythonpath-pycharm-intellij.md

   - Unit Test
   - PyCharm
   - IntelliJ
-description: PyCharm and IntelliJ default PYTHONPATH shenanigans.
+description: PyCharm and IntelliJ have some odd defaults that can mask mistakes until they hit CI.

 ---
 **TL;DR:** PyCharm and IntelliJ have some odd defaults that can mask mistakes until they hit CI.